igallardo89/CLI_Project/README.md

 Overview: Description

-Here you find a CLI project developed for a User looking for Game Highlights for all recent International Soccer Leagues.
-The user is able to make a selection for the list of leagues provided to them then a game.
-The option will be followed by a url link to the highlights of that specific game.
+Here you find a CLI project developed for a User looking for Game Highlights for all recent International Soccer Games.
+The user is able to make a selection from the list of games provided to them then pick one.
+The option will be followed by information and url link to the highlights of that specific game.

 Developement
 After checking out the repo, run bin/setup to install dependencies.
 Then, run r spec to run the tests.